How To Apply for DACA in 2022

 If you haven’t received any notices 105 days after filing your application, contact USCIS.
 You should also remember that the coronavirus pandemic has lengthened the processing times for many immigration applications.

-To submit your Deferred Action for Childhood Arrivals (DACA) application, you will have to pay a total of $495 to U.S. Citizenship and Immigration Services (USCIS).
+To submit your DACA application, you will have to pay a total of $495 to U.S. Citizenship and Immigration Services (USCIS).
 The total amount includes $410 for your employment authorization (work permit card) and $85 for your biometrics appointment (photo and fingerprinting).

 Many immigrant youth eligible for DACA have a hard time affording their DACA application.
 If that’s you, the ideas below may help: